Skip to content

 Consistent Performance

 No cache warmup needed.
-Same sub-80ms response time, always.
+Sub-millisecond response time (0.08-0.42ms), always.
+See Benchmarks for full results.

-GTID-based binlog replication keeps MygramDB in sync with MySQL.
+GTID-based binlog replication keeps MygramDB in sync with MySQL 8.4/9.x or MariaDB 10.6+/11.x.
 No ETL pipelines, no data staleness.

 When to Use